-The vulnerabilities were announced by Proofpoint and demonstrated at our virtual user conference, Proofpoint Protect.
+The multi-factor authentication vulnerabilities were announced by Proofpoint and demonstrated at our virtual user conference, Proofpoint Protect.
 Most likely, these vulnerabilities have existed for years.
 We have tested several Identity Provider (IDP) solutions, identified those that were susceptible and resolved the security issues.

 The vulnerabilities were a result of the “inherently insecure protocol” (WS-Trust) as described by Microsoft combined with various bugs in its implementation by the IDPs.
 In some cases, an attacker could spoof his IP address to bypass MFA via a simple request header manipulation.
 In another case, altering the user-agent header caused the IDP to misidentify the protocol and believe it to be using Modern Authentication.
 In all cases, Microsoft logs the connection as “Modern Authentication” due to the exploit pivoting from legacy protocol to the modern one.
 Unaware of the situation and the risks involved, the administrators and security professionals monitoring the tenant would see the connection as made via Modern Authentication.

 Vulnerabilities require research, but once discovered, they can be exploited in an automated fashion.
 They are hard to detect and may not even appear on event logs, leaving no trace or hint of their activity.
 Since MFA as a preventative measure can be bypassed, it becomes necessary to layer additional security measures in the form of account compromise detection and remediation.